abdfaizaan/Github-Copilot/Labfiles/Exercise-7.md

     ![Picture1](../media/clonerepo4.png)

-1. If you get the pop-up, the site is trying to open the Visual Studio Code, then click on **Open**.
+1. If you get the pop-up, the site is trying to open Visual Studio Code, then click on **Open**.
 It will navigate back to the **Visual Studio**.

     ![Picture1](../media/clonerepo5.png)